pigworker/BathTime/README.md

 constructed entirely in their limit".
 Even with two worlds, we'll see a difference between product-like dynamic quantification `(x : S) -> T` and intersection-like static quantification `(x :* S) -> T`.
-I'm hoping for a major outbreak of sanity. *Note to self:* current parser uses `(x : S) => T` for the latter, but the mark should really be on the colon &mdash; fix this.
+I'm hoping for a major outbreak of sanity.